shoark7/shoark7.github.io/_posts/Programming/Python/2019-04-09-how-is-import-going-on-in-python.md

 ---

-It's my first time I post content in English.
+It's my first time posting in English.
 I think I need this kind of challenges to improve my English and it's very effective.
 From now on, I'll try to write posts that at least belongs to DEV in English.
 And also, I would really appreciate any advice on my awkard English expressions.

 We import modules everyday but pay less attention to what happens when we import modules.
 I didn't know this post would be so long like this and I think we have to keep looking for hidden logic in very simple and abstract functions.